naomi-pham/simple-notes/README.md

 - User setting
 - Firebase data storage

 The project is still in its infancy, so there's no demo yet.
-But here's the first look of it (Figma design):
+But here's the first look (Figma design):

 #### Dark-mode Home page